asdf-format/asdf/docs/asdf/developer_overview.rst

 retrieval over the network.
 This is more complicated that it may seem for reasons explained later.

-**Validation:** Tool to confirm that the YAML conforms to the schemas that apply.
+**Validator:** Tool to confirm that the YAML conforms to the schemas that apply.
 A lot goes on in this area and it is pretty complex in the implementation.

 **Tree building:** The YAML content is built into a tree in two stages.
 The YAML parser converts the raw YAML into a custom Python structure.
 It is that structure that is validated.
-Then if no errors are found, the tree is converted into a tree where tagged nodes get converted into special Python objects (usually), e.g., WCS object or numpy arrays (well, not quite that simply for numpy arrays).
+Then if no errors are found, the tree is converted into a tree where tagged nodes get converted into corresponding Python objects (usually, an option exists to prevent this from happening, which is useful for some applications), e.g., WCS object or numpy arrays (well, not quite that simply for numpy arrays).

 The above is a simplified view of what happens when an ASDF file is read.

-Most of resolver tools and code is in ``resolver.py`` (but not all)
+Most of resolver tools and code is in ``resolver.py`` (but not all).

-Most of the validation code is in ``schema.py``
+Most of the validation code is in ``schema.py``.

 The code that builds the trees is spread in many places: ``tagged.py``, ``treeutil.py``, ``types.py`` as well as all the extension code that supplies